 - Blood sugar / glucose levels

-In many instances, the premium rate for those who have Type 2 diabetes will be less than those who have Type 1 diabetes.
-Also, those individuals who have contracted diabetes when they are older will also tend to be less than for those who contracted the condition in their younger years.
+In many instances, the premium rates for those who have Type 2 diabetes will be less than those who have Type 1 diabetes.
+In addition, those that were diagnosed with diabetes when they were older will also tend to have lower premiums than those diagnosed early in life.

-How to Find Affordable Life Insurance For Those With Diabetes
+How to Find Affordable Life Insurance With Diabetes

-It may seem that finding affordable life insurance is an impossible task.
+It may seem that finding affordable life insurance with diabetes is an impossible task.
 This is not necessarily the case.
 One of the best ways of going about this is to work with a company or an agency that focuses on working with higher risk individuals.
 At insurance4diabetics we only work with people that have diabetes.
 Finding affordable life insurance for diabetics is all we do.
 We have found a few great companies that are more “diabetic friendly” than most other life insurance companies.

 Another option is to work with a company that works with insurance carriers that offer what is known as clinical underwriting.
 This particular process will evaluate an applicant’s overall health history and not just particular risk factors such as diabetes when making a determination regarding coverage.